 The Agreement is a vital step for the UN Framework Convention on Climate Change (UNFCCC), which was established in 1992 to prevent dangerous climate change.

-It sets a goal for constraining global warming and contains pledges by countries aimed at meeting it.
+It sets a goal for constraining global temperature rises and contains provision for pledges by countries aimed at meeting it.
 It includes measures to help poorer nations prepare for unavoidable climate impacts, and to ensure rich nations provide financial and technical assistance (as they are obliged to do).
 It establishes a process to increase carbon-cutting ambition over time and a mechanism for ensuring countries are transparent.

-While the deal was damaged by Donald Trump's June 2017 decision to cease US participation in global progress, the response from international leaders, businesses and individual US states suggest that progress is unlikely to be derailed.
+While the deal was, to some extent, harmed by Donald Trump's June 2017 decision to cease major emitter, the United States' participation in global progress, the response from international leaders, businesses and individual US states ensured that progress was not derailed.